In this Article

 - Rashes on the face can be further aggravated if the baby keeps scratching his face with his nails.
 Try your best to keep the nails short so as to prevent the rash from aggravating.

-- Avoid using wipe cloths to clean your baby as they are rough and may even house germs.
+- Avoid using wipe clothes to clean your baby as they are rough and may even house germs.

 - Avoid cleaning your baby’s upper body with soap if he has extra sensitive skin.
 Using clean water is enough.